Lukashku/lukashku.github.io/hackthebox/_posts/2019-10-19-ellingson.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Sat Jun 15 12:15:45 2019 -- 1 IP address (1 host up) scanned in 13.05 seconds
 ```
 Only a couple ports open but I will be looking at port 80 specifically.
-Navigating to the Ib page I am greeted with a simple Ibsite.
+Navigating to the web page I am greeted with a simple website.

 ![home.png](../../resources/6ebfe14b649943b7b16f266041717ae3.png)